daolicloud/daolinet-openstack/README.md

 Case 2: C1 and C2 are in different Docker hosts:
 ---
 In this case, Server1 =\= Server2.
 Two flows will be packet-out to Server1 and Server2, respectively.
-The flow for Server1 is NAT-out, and that for Server2 is NAT-in, and both flows are identified by the src port number of C1.
-This port number is a randum number which is created by C1.
+The flow for Server1 is NAT-out, and that for Server2 is NAT-in.
+Notice that both NAT flows are identified by the src-PORT of the communications initiator, i.e., C1 in Figure 2.
+This src-PORT of C1 is a randum number created by C1.
 With these two flows, C1 and C2 are connected.
-Notice that there is no need to encapsulate packets: with NAT, the packets travelling between the two Docker servers use the underlay IP addresses of the two servers, and the packets travelling between the containers and their respective hosting servers use the respective overlay IP addresses.
+With NAT flows, the packets travelling between the two Docker servers use the underlay IP addresses of the two servers, and the packets travelling between a container and its hosting server use overlay IP address of the container, respectively.

-We also notice that in both cases, there is no need for C1 and C2 to be in the same subnet.
-This is because the OVS-es form distributed and ubiquitous routers in every Docker host!

-Distributed Gateways
+OVS Forms Distributed Routers
 ---
-NAT-out from a container to a node in the Internet, and Firewall-ingress from an Internet node to a container can also be hotplug established by the Controller.

-No Packet Encapsulation, No Firewall Chokepoint
+We notice that there is no need for the IP addresses of C1 and C2 to be in the same subnet.
+In the case of C1, C2 belonging to different subnets, the OVS-es form distributed and ubiquitous routers in every Docker host.

+OVS Forms Distributed Gateways
 ---
+NAT-out from a container to a node in the Internet, and Firewall-ingress from an Internet node to a container can also be hotplug established by the Controller as real-time packet-out configuration of NAT flows.
+Such a NAT flow is also identified by the src-PORT of the communications initiator.

+Network Virtualization
+---
-Docker is a lightweight container engine which deserves a lightweight networking for containers, too.
-In DaoliNet: overlay network for distributed containers is virtualized for each pair of containers which are allowed to communicate according to security group policy.
+In DaoliNet, overlay network for distributed containers is virtualized for each pair of containers which are allowed to communicate according to security group policy.
 The communications initiator, e.g., C1 in Figure 2, upon initiation a communications session will cause its Docker host, e.g., Server1 in Figure 2, to packet-in the request to the Controller who upon seeing C1, C2 in the same security group will packet-out a pair of NAT-NAT flows to the respective Docker hosts.
 Containers in different security groups are network isolated from one another by different src-port numbers of the respective requestors.
 The Controller can see the relationship between a src-port number and the network identity in packet-in.

+No Packet Encapsulation, No Firewall Chokepoint
+---
-This is a lightweight method to isolate overlay network which uses no packet encapsulation for tunnel construction.
+Docker is a lightweight container engine which deserves a lightweight networking for containers, too.
+DaoliNet's NAT flow based connection between a pair of communications entities is a lightweight method to isolate overlay network.
+This lightweight network virtualization technique uses no packet encapsulation for tunnel construction.
 Packet encapsulation, e.g., VXLAN (aka "network hypervisor") used in Openstack Neutron, is too heavyweight for constructing overlay network for containers.
 Let's look at the case of firewall for an overlay network constructed from packet encapsulation.
 Now firewal-in-out must be at a so-called virtual tunnel endpoint (vtep) where packet encapsulation/decapsulation are performed.
 Such vtep point forms a traffic chokepoint.
 Since DaoliNet does not use packet encapsulation, firewall policy is simply a NAT flow which the Controller sees between a pair of communications requestor and responder.
 With OVS being ubiquitously distributed in every Docker server, firewall policy for individual containers are also distributed to every Docker host which hosts the containers.
 Such real-time flow configuration based firewall has no chokepoint.

 **More in our website**: http://www.daolicloud.com/html/technology.html